danslinky/danslinky.co.uk/docs/index.md

 # hello, friend

-Welcome to my personal Extranet which I've built using the mkdocs + material.
+Welcome to my personal Extranet which I've built using mkdocs + material, and hosted by a Cloudflare worker.

 !!! note "#opentowork"